underscoreio/shapeless-guide/src/pages/poly/poly.md

 val b: Double = a
 ```

-However, if we try to combine the two lines in to one
-we get a compilation error:
+However, combining the two lines causes a compilation error:

 ```tut:book:fail
 val a: Double = myPoly.apply(123)
 ```

-If we give the compiler a hint by
-telling it what the parameter type is,
-the code compiles again:
+If we add a type annotation, the code compiles again:

 ```tut:book
 val a: Double = myPoly.apply[Int](123)